Don't Forget the Rehab

 Unfortunately, injuries are a common occurrence in athletic activities.
 The good news is that they do not necessarily have to mean the end of your season, especially if the injury is identified early and addressed with the proper care immediately.

-Rehabilitation of an injury is the most effective methods of reducing an athlete's time on the sideline.
+Rehabilitation of an injury is the most effective method of reducing an athlete's time on the sideline.
 An athlete's return to play can be quickened by days - or even weeks - simply by dedication and compliance to a structured rehabilitation program.

 Stages of Rehabilitation